Afterschool

 He further emphasised, “We must ensure their safety, especially during maintenance or troubleshooting processes, as robots can move unpredictably, causing injury or even death.
 As such, this guideline is important in ensuring the safety of the robot operators or anyone working with robots in the industry.”

-Ts Suresh’s appointment was warmly welcomed by the APU community.
-Vice-Chancellor Professor Dr. Ho Chin Kuan remarked, “With Ts.
+The APU community warmlChancellor Professor Dr Ho Chin Kuan remarked, “With Ts.
 Suresh’s appointment by DOSH, Ministry of Human Resources of Malaysia, he will be joining the Drafting Committee for Occupational Safety and Health Guidelines for Employment in the Robotics Industry.
 This is a great recognition for APU as a key player in the field of robotics, and we look forward to collaborating more on government initiatives in the robotics field in the future.”

-Asia Pacific Centre of Robotics Engineering (APCoRE) enables engineering students to engage with advanced research work on robotics.
+Asia Pacific Centre of Robotics Engineering (APCoRE) enables engineering students to engage in advanced research in robotics.

 APU’s robotics education for engineering students is supported by first-class engineering teaching facilities, including APCoRE, established in 2013 to bridge theory and practice and equipped with the Virtual Operated Robotic Arm (VORA), which integrates virtual reality (VR) technology and engineering for multiple applications.